nckturner/enhancements/keps/sig-auth/2718-20210511-client-exec-proxy/README.md

 ### Proxy Proposal

-The request signing proxy is a long-running proxy process which is executed by the client on first use.
-This proposal would add configuration options to allow an executed binary to return a localhost port or UDS socket address, over which the client would proxy all API server bound requests.
-An additional configuration section for the kubeconfig defines a proxy binary location.
+The proxy exec plugin is a long-running proxy process which is executed by the client on first use.
+The proxy binary location is defined in the `ExecConfig` section of a kubeconfig `user`.
+When executed, the exec proxy plugin will bind and listen on a socket, and will return either a port or a UDS socket address on stdout, over which the client would proxy all API server bound requests.

-Questions to answer:

-1. What is the lifetime of the proxy plugin?

-    The proxy plugin process will be executed from a goroutine (executor) the first time it is needed, i.e. on transport setup.
-The executor goroutine will complete when the exec command completes.
-The client-go library will have an additional work queue.
-If the client fails to connect to the socket because no one is listening, an item will be added to the work queue.
-An additional goroutine worker will be waiting for work items, and will spawn a new executor goroutine.
+The proxy plugin process will be executed from client-go the first time it is needed, on transport setup.
+If the client fails to connect to the socket because no one is listening, client-go will reattempt to exec the plugin.
+Client-go will support both plugins binaries which are themselves the proxy process, and additionally plugin binaries which complete, but are responsible for somehow starting a proxy process and returning its listening address.

-1. How does the client find the proxy plugin binary?

-   The ExecConfig struct provides the location of the binary to be executed.

-1. When using the proxy plugin, who is responsible for sending the request to the API server?

 The client will send its request to the proxy plugin process, and the proxy will forward the request to the API server, rather than returning the modified request to the client to be sent (see alternatives considered).
 The downside of this approach is that the proxy must duplicate the some of the transport functionality of client packages, but allows for more flexibility for proxy plugin developers.

-1. Who is responsible for creating the unix domain socket?

-   The listening unix domain socket is created by the proxy plugin process.

-1. What does the the entire process look like?

-   The client attempts a connection to the unix domain socket address (file path) and if it fails, it executes the proxy plugin process, passing the listening address.
-The listening unix domain socket is then created by the proxy plugin process and bound to the file path that is passed by the client.
-The client then connects to address and upon successful connection, the client sends all requests destined for the kube-apiserver to the proxy plugin.

 #### Extending ExecConfig

 This proposal extends the ExecConfig API object to include configuration options for the proxy process.

 The ExecConfig would be extended to include a local address, which will be passed to the exec plugin.
-The exec plugin will create a socket and listen on this address, which can either be a Unix domain socket.
+The exec plugin will create a socket and listen on this address, which can either be a Unix domain socket or a TCP/IP socket.

 ```go
 type ExecConfig struct {